 According to the experts, the Smiths would get an “A” in wedding planning.

-Here are some additional tips to help you have the wedding day of your dreams:
+Here are some additional tips to help you survive wedding planning: